 I crept closer and shone my light down.
 What could fit down there?
 I wondered.
 An animal?
 A…a man?
 “Alex,” I ordered, “stay in bed.”
 I stuck my head into the jagged opening.
 There was a crawlspace, definitely large enough for me to navigate.
 I pulled my head out and entered again, this time feet-first, and found myself crouched in a low tunnel.
 I’d have been blind without my flashlight.

-The “floor”, composed of thick wooden beams separated by expanses of cobwebs, seemed sturdy enough, so I crawled forward.
+The “floor”, composed of thick, wooden joists separated by expanses of cobwebs, seemed sturdy enough, so I crawled forward.
 The beam from my flashlight jostled about, sending long, cramped shadows dancing before me.
 The air was hot and dusty.
 I felt a sneeze building, but I held it back.

 Daddy, he’s watching me.